Xarelto Side Effects

 What to Do If You Were Harmed

-If you or a loved one suffered severe side effects after taking Xarelto as instructed, contact ClassAction.com to learn about the potential benefits of filing a lawsuit.
-More than 8,000 claims against Xarelto’s manufacturers await trial in a multidistrict litigation (MDL) in Louisiana Federal Court and a Philadelphia mass tort program.
+If you or a loved one suffered severe side effects after taking Xarelto as instructed, contact our attorneys to learn about the potential benefits of filing a lawsuit.
+More than 20,000 claims against Xarelto’s manufacturers await trial in a multidistrict litigation (MDL) in Louisiana Federal Court and a Philadelphia mass tort program.

-A lawsuit can result in compensation for medical costs, loss of wages, and more.
+A lawsuit may result in compensation for medical costs, loss of wages, and more.